wasm-forge/wf-cdk-bindgen/README.md

 # wf-cdk-bindgen

 ## DISCLAIMER

-This is a temporary fork of the original [ic-cdk-bindgen](https://github.com/dfinity/cdk-rs/tree/main/src/ic-cdk-bindgen).
-Once the necessary changes are propagated into the original project, the dependency will no longer be required.
+This is a temporary fork of the [ic-cdk-bindgen](https://github.com/dfinity/cdk-rs/tree/main/src/ic-cdk-bindgen).
+Once the necessary changes are propagated into the original project, this crate will no longer be required.

-##
+## About project

 Generate Rust bindings from Candid to make inter-canister calls.